 The device uses two optically isolated TRIACs to control two independent heating elements, with feedback from K-type thermocouples.
 The heating element assembly is plugged into the device with a 5 pin XLR-type connector typically found in the industry.
+Due to its intended purpose as a lab-grade, industrial device, it is exempted from FCC equipment authorization under 47 CFR Part 18.

 After being approached with an initial device concept and bill of materials, I was able to fit the system into an enclosure, develop a user interface, and prepare the device for production.